lyan62/data-curation/README.md

 ### Finetuning on COCO and Flickr30k with dynamic data curation
 Following instructions at [`get_started_for_image_captioning.md`](get_started/get_started_for_captioning.md) for downloading datasets and preprocessing.

+#### Finetuning with curation:
+We provide a sample bash file to finetune the BEiT3 model with dynamic data curation in `run/finetune_flickr_captioning_curation_tmp.sh`.

+Curation methods and ratio: you can use the `curation_method` and `curation_ratio` to config the curation processs. `--dynamic` is for curating on samples with loss that are 2std away from the mean.

 ## Citation
 ```